salexashenko/clementinecat/index.md

 <img src="/uploads/slider/signal-2019-06-07-143441.jpg" width="355" height="266">

 I currently live in Manhattan Beach.
 I roam a lot!
-If I come up to you on the street, I want you to pet me.
+If I come up to you on the street, it's not because I'm lost, I just want to say hi!
-My current roaming area spans from Manhattan Beach Blvd to 8th street, though I've been known to be a bold explorer.
-I always know how to get home.
+My current roaming area spans from Manhattan Beach Blvd to 8th street, though I've been known to be venture further.

 If you need to contact my humans (if I'm hurt or bothering you, for example) - feel free to text or call the following number: